Hacks, Myths & FAQs

 Dairy foods

-Dairy foods, including milk, yoghurt and cheese, are rich sources of the nutrients calcium, phosphate and casein.
-These nutrients work to rebuild tooth enamel, and therefore help to prevent tooth decay.
+Dairy foods (e.g., milk, yoghurt and cheese) are rich sources of the nutrients calcium, phosphorous and protein.
+These nutrients work to rebuild tooth enamel, helping to prevent tooth decay.

 Fibre